 - Select Tag under the Taxonomies section in Feed to Post options.

 - You can then apply the Tag in the Taxonomy field.

 Filter the Assigning of Taxonomies

-Your final options are to only apply the selected terms if the title or content contain all or any of the keywords you specify in the box beneath.
+Your final options are to only apply the selected terms if the title or content or both contain all or any of the keywords you specify in the box beneath.
 All keywords/phrases must be separated by a comma as shown in the screenshot below.
-This is a way of filtering which imported posts are assigned which taxonomies.
+This is a way of filtering which imported posts are assigned particular taxonomies.